Lostprophets: Start Something (2003–2004)

 The album's second single "Last Train Home" was released on 27 December 2003, and quickly became a smash hit worldwide.
 The single became the band's second single to chart in the United States, beating out other UK rock band The Darkness' single "I Believe in a Thing Called Love" (released in November 2003), charting twelve spots higher on Billboard's Mainstream Rock charts upon release in December 2003.
 "Last Train Home" became the highest-charting single in the United States from any UK artist released in 2003.
 The song further gained much popularity in the United States through radio airplay and the music video saw regular rotation on MTV, generating much anticipation for the album in America.
-The song would later be ranked #10 on Billboard's year-end rock charts in the United States.

 The album was released in the UK on 2 February 2004, and was commercially successful, achieving number four in the UK Albums Chart and selling over 415,000 copies.
 The album has sold over 687,000 copies in the US alone according to Nielsen Soundscan although in a 2012 interview with Gigwise Lee Gaze stated it had sold 890,000 copies in the US.
 Worldwide the album has sold 2.5 million copies according to BBC Wales.
 The critical response from mainstream magazines was mostly positive, though the response from rock publications such as Kerrang!, Metal Hammer and Rock Sound was sometimes tepid.
 To promote the album, they toured North America, Europe and as part of the Big Day Out festival in Australia and New Zealand.
 The tour for this record culminated on 21 November 2004, at a sold-out show in Cardiff International Arena.